th2-net/th2-codec/README.md

 The codec requires an implementation of the external codec API.
 The JAR file with that implementation and all its dependencies need to be placed to the folder `home/codec_implementation`, in order to start the codec.

-The codec loads all JAR files from that directory and looks for all implementations of [com.exactpro.sf.externalapi.codec.IExternalCodecFactory](https://github.com/exactpro/sailfish-core/blob/master/BackEnd/Core/sailfish-core/src/main/kotlin/com/exactpro/sf/externalapi/codec/IExternalCodecFactory.kt) interface.
+The codec loads all JAR files from that directory and looks for all the implementations of [com.exactpro.sf.externalapi.codec.IExternalCodecFactory](https://github.com/exactpro/sailfish-core/blob/master/BackEnd/Core/sailfish-core/src/main/kotlin/com/exactpro/sf/externalapi/codec/IExternalCodecFactory.kt) interface.
 After that, it loads the factory defined in the configuration and it creates the codec using that factory.